 Swallow your BICALOX tablet whole with a full glass of water.

-It does not matter if you take BICALOX before, with or after food.
 Take BICALOX about the same time each day.

 BICALOX should be started at the same time as the other medicines you have been given for the treatment of prostate cancer.